 Can an exercise program really help reduce Parkinson’s disease symptoms?

 Parkinson’s disease, which affects roughly 1 million Americans, is a progressive disorder of the nervous system that gradually robs the victim of his or her ability to move.
-There is no cure, but a growing number of physicians, including Santiago, believe certain exercises, performed regularly, can help restore balance and function to sufferers of the disease.
+There is no cure, but a growing number of physicians, including Tuite, believe certain exercises, performed regularly, can help restore balance and function to sufferers of the disease.
 It’s a discussion that has been gaining momentum in the past decade, particularly in the past few years.